San Diego Union-Tribune Rebuffed Mara Elliott’s Threats Over 101 Ash Coverage

 The SDUT’s story ran just two days after La Prensa San Diego first published a complete copy of a June 15, 2020, Burke legal memo which had been suppressed by Elliott’s office for more than a year.
 La Prensa San Diego has been the only media outlet to publish full copies of two Burke memos; one dated April 7, 2020, and the other on June 15, 2020.

 Elliott held a Zoom meeting with Light and Managing Editor Lora Cicala on October 15th.
-As Elliott complain about the newspaper’s coverage, Light suggested she put her concerns in writing.
+As Elliott complained about the newspaper’s coverage, Light suggested she put her concerns in writing.

 Light then received a letter from Elliott on official San Diego City Attorney letterhead, dated October 19, 2021, reiterating the same complaints she apparently raised during their call, claiming the disastrous building deal was “unanimously approved by the City Council and signed by Mayor Kevin Faulconer” before she “took office”, apparently in an attempt to deflect blame for the growing controversy over the building.